 It’s not a super visually engaging app.
 Limited customization options for reporting.

-Freelancers plan for up to 5 users is $29 per month, billed annually.
+Freelancers plan for up to 5 users is $49 per month.

-Small Business plan for up to 12 users is $59 per month, billed annually.
+Small Business plan for up to 12 users is $99 per month.

-Large Team plan for up to 30 users is $129 per month, billed annually.
+Large Team plan for up to 30 users is $239 per month.

-Enterprise plan for up to 60 users is $249 per month, billed annually.
+Enterprise plan for up to 60 users is $469 per month.

-Redbooth places strong focus on communication and cooperation.
+Redbooth places a strong focus on communication and cooperation, being a leading project management software for teams.
 It works as a shared platform where teams can communicate in real time, organize tasks, and keep projects on track.
 The PM tool offers dedicated workspaces and many commenting features.

 It also has powerful time tracking and a project timeline overview.
 As well as predictive task management.
 With visual dashboards, and easy drag and drop functionality, teams get a clearer view of how their projects are progressing.